 Since all these surfaces are sealed or should be sealed, use a dry cloth to wipe up spills quickly.
 If there is a stain, be sure to point it out during your next professional cleaning.
-With our professional solutions and tools, there is a good chance we will be able to help get rid of that stain for you and have your stone and grout looking like new in no time.
+With our professional solutions and tools, there is a good chance we will be able to help get rid of that stain for you and have your stone and grout looking new in no time.

 Keep Up with Regular Cleaning

 Basic maintenance by you goes a long way!
-For a granite countertop, be sure to wipe it down daily and dry thoroughly.
+For a granite countertop, be sure to wipe it down daily and dry it thoroughly.
 Properly sealed stones should not let any moisture seep into the surface.
 If that is happening, it could be time for your counters to be resealed.
 This tip also applies to your hard floors and tiled showers.
 Mold and mildew building up in your shower will cause the grout to deteriorate much quicker than gently cleaning the grout and tile regularly.
-Same goes for your floors – dirt can work its way into the grout if not swept or vacuumed regularly.
+The same goes for your floors – dirt can work its way into the grout if not swept or vacuumed regularly.
 That dirt can break down the grout over time, causing tiles to loosen.